UniVideo: Unified Understanding, Generation, and Editing for Videos: Training Details

 \section{Training Details}

 We adopt qwen2.5VL-7B~\citep{bai2025qwen2} as the MLLM backbone and HunyuanVideo-T2V-13B~\citep{kong2024hunyuanvideo} as the MMDiT backbone.
 The original HunyuanVideo also uses CLIP as its text encoder; we remove it and instead employ qwen2.5VL as the unified multimodal embedder.
 The released HunyuanVideo checkpoint is a CFG-distilled model, whose distillation embeddings we discard to simplify the training.
 To align feature dimensions between qwen2.5VL and HunyuanVideo, we apply an MLP with a $4\times$ expansion.
-Training is conducted on 32 H100 GPUs.
-We report training configurations, hyperparameters, and data composition ratios in \autoref{tab:training_hparams}, and provide task example quantity in \autoref{tab:training_data}.
+We report training configurations, hyperparameters in \autoref{tab:training_hparams}